Holic75/KingmakerRebalance/README.md

 - Sylvan Sorcerer druid level for animal companion progression is equal to his class level - 3 (min 1),
 - Empyreal sorceror no longer receives wings,
 - Celestial Sorcerer receives wings at lvl 9 and does not receive heavenly aura,
-- Abyssal bloodline sorcerer no longer receives wings.
+- Abyssal bloodline sorcerer no longer receives wings,
+- Arcane bloodline combat casting was replaced with metamagic adept as per pnp rules.

 Original game bug fixes:
 - Vital Strike now takes standard action and extra damage dice are no longer multplied on critical hits,